moorepants/eme185/content/pages/presentations.rst

 Your team will be required to present your work at the Engineering Design Showcase at the ARC Pavilion on Thursday June 2nd from 2-4 pm.
-You need to `register for the showcase`_ by April 22nd.
-Each team will develop a poster that showcases and explains your project which must be submitted to Smartsite and Alin Wakefield (amwakefield@ucdavis.edu) for printing by the due date (TBA).
+You need to `register for the showcase`_ by April 29nd.
+Each team will develop a poster that showcases and explains your project which must be submitted to Smartsite and Alin Wakefield (amwakefield@ucdavis.edu) for printing by the due date Wednesday May 18th.
 You are also welcome and encouraged to bring any prototype that you have constructed or videos and other media that will explain your project.
 Any special accommodations for your prototype (size, power, etc) or presentation must be coordinated with Alin Wakefield with the initial contact happening by May 13th.
 At least one member of the team must be present at the poster at all times from 2-4 pm and all team members must attend the event.
 Sponsors and reviewers from many engineering companies will be present, so prepare accordingly.

 More info TBA as the date approaches.